 People decide to trust you when they come to you for these sorts of procedures,’ she says.
 ‘It’s a big responsibility that I don’t take lightly.

-An untold number of HIV-positive patients with ESKD in the U.S. still face systemic barriers to life-saving transplant medicine.
+An untold number of people living with HIV in the U.S. who also have ESKD still face systemic barriers to life-saving transplant medicine.
 Studies published online by the National Institutes of Health in 2019 assert that PLWH have a slightly higher risk of developing chronic kidney disease than people who do not have HIV, but once chronic kidney disease has started, the likelihood of developing ESKD is 2- to 20-fold greater compared to people without HIV.
 Unsurprisingly, the most vulnerable communities are the ones who are least likely to enjoy the sort of privilege that makes access to HOPE transplants a viable option.

 Morales stresses how important it is for anyone with ESKD to understand that transplantation is a safe and viable option.
 “Having gone through it, it just seems logical in every way.
 There’s nothing you’re really giving up, especially as far as quality of life by taking this [kidney transplantation] route,” he says.